lilyxseo/HematWoi/docs/sidebar.md

 ## Adding a menu item

-1. Import a suitable icon from `lucide-react`.
+1. Import a suitable icon from `@tabler/icons-react`.
 2. Append a new object to `NAV_ITEMS` with `title`, `path` and `icon`.
 3. Set `section` to `"primary"` for main items or `"secondary"` for footer links.
 4. If the page requires authentication set `protected: true`.